-This chubwan mask from the Island of Pentecost in Vanuatu is one of only a small number known to exist.
-A radiocarbon test indicates it is between 400 and 550 years old, making it one of the oldest scientifically tested wooden objects from Vanuatu.
+This chubwan mask from the island of Pentecost in Vanuatu is one of only a small number known to exist.
+A radiocarbon test indicates that the wood is between 400 and 550 years old.
 Its pronounced cheeks and wide grin are suggestive of benevolent laughter, although the overall countenance is chillingly grotesque.

 Chubwan are carved from hardwood with a domed forehead and pierced septum through a bulbous nose.
 The nose reveals a long-neglected practice on Pentecost of nasal piercing, or it may be a vulgar caricature of people from adjacent islands who continued this practice into the early twentieth century.

-Very little is actually known about the true purpose of chubwan as tradition associated with this mask ceased long ago.
+Very little is known about the true purpose of chubwan, as tradition associated with this mask ceased long ago.
 We can only speculate as to whether such masks were worn for public festivities or ritual events, although many believe that the masks were worn at events based on the association of men and yams.
-The wearing of this mask may have offered some form of spiritual protection—as is the case with masks from neighbouring Malakula Island, which were worn to protect the living from the spirits of the dead.
+The wearing of this mask may have offered some form of spiritual protection.